owncloud/web-app-skeleton/README.md

 ### Develop Your App
 You can start developing your app by modifying the files in the `src` folder.
 The development server will automatically reload your changes as long as you keep a running process of `pnpm build:w`.
 In this setup you currently need a page reload to see your changes.

-You should start by rephrasing the app name `skeleton` to your desired app name in:
+You should start by rephrasing the app name `skeleton` to your desired app name in the following files:
 - package.json
 - vite.config.ts
 - dev/docker/ocis/apps.yaml (if you need config for your app)
 - src/index.ts
 - tests/unit/App.spec.ts

+Don't forget to rename the root directory as well.

 More details and examples about app/extension development are available in the [developer documentation](https://owncloud.dev/clients/web/extension-system/).

-Once you have a working extension, consider to rename the root directory and make it available via git.
+Once you have a working extension, consider making it available via git.

 ### Testing
 This repo holds the basic setup for unit testing with [vitest](https://vitest.dev/guide/).
 You can run the tests with: